Ezequiel92/GADGETPlotting/README.md

 - Auxiliary functions (src/auxiliary.jl): These are only for internal use.
 They do soma data processing.
 - Data acquisition functions (src/data_acquisition.jl): These are only for internal use.
 They take the raw data, apply some transformation and return it as a familiar data structure.
-- Plotting functions (src/plotting.jl): These are only for internal use.
+- Plotting functions (src/plotting.jl): These are intended for external use.
 They take data in the format returned by the data acquisition functions and return plot objects.
-- Pipeline functions (src/pipelines.jl): These are the ones intended for external use.
+- Pipeline functions (src/pipelines.jl): These are intended for external use.
 They take the location of the snapshot files and some configuration parameters, and produce a series of plots/GIFs/videos as a result.
 By default, some of these functions may produce a large number of images (but it can be configured to do less), and they may take a long time to run, especially if the function uses the `pgfplotsx` backend of [Plots.jl](https://github.com/JuliaPlots/Plots.jl).

 NOTE: Despite the comments above, being this a simple script, every function is exposed.
-So, all can be used, as it is shown in testing.jl.
+So, all can be used as it is shown in test.jl.
 Only two global constants and no data structures are defined.

 ## PGFPlotsX backend

-The functions `evolutionSummaryPipeline(...)`, `compareSimulationsPipeline(...)`, `densityHistogramPipeline(...)`, `densityProfilePipeline(...)`,  `metallicityProfilePipeline(...)`, `massProfilePlot(...)` and `sfrTxtPlot(...)` make use of the PGFPlotsX backend, and as such, the command `pgfplotsx()` should be always called at least once per session before these functions (as it is done in `testing.jl`).
+Some plotting and pipeline function make use of the PGFPlotsX backend, and as such, the command `pgfplotsx()` should be always called at least once per session before these functions (as it is done in `test.jl`).
 With time, and as some issues with GR are resolved, the functions will be migrated to the GR backend, hopefully making this caveat obsolete.

 ## Documentation

 Each function is documented within the script, where a docstring explains the functionality, the arguments and the returns.

-Refer to testing.jl for examples on how to use the functions.
-Note that it expects the simple file structure present in this repo, namely:
+Refer to test.jl for examples on how to use the functions.
+Note that it expects the simple file structure of this repo, namely:

     .
     ├── src
 	│	 ├── GADGETPlotting.jl
 	│	 └── ...
-    ├── testing.jl
+    ├── test.jl
     └── ...

 More examples can be found in the repository [plotting_scripts](https://github.com/Ezequiel92/plotting_scripts).